-The Conference adopted the Casablanca Declaration and a programmatic document entitled “The Tasks of the Arab Human Rights Movement.”
+The Forum adopted the Casablanca Declaration and a programmatic document entitled “The Tasks of the Arab Human Rights Movement.”
 It also issued a special decision in solidarity with human rights defenders in Tunisia and Syria.

 The Casablanca Declaration

-At the invitation of the Cairo Institute for Human Rights Studies, and hosted by the Moroccan Organization for Human Rights, the First International Conference of the Arab Human Rights Movement: Prospects for the Future was held in Casablanca from 23 to 25 April, 1999, to examine the human rights conditions in the Arab world, and the responsibilities, tasks and prospects of the Arab human rights movement.
+At the invitation of the Cairo Institute for Human Rights Studies, and hosted by the Moroccan Organization for Human Rights, the First International Forum of the Arab Human Rights Movement: Prospects for the Future was held in Casablanca from 23 to 25 April, 1999, to examine the human rights conditions in the Arab world, and the responsibilities, tasks and prospects of the Arab human rights movement.

 The International Setting

 The Forum examined the international setting and conditions affecting the status of human rights specifically in the Arab world and affirmed the following: